Ratysz/ratysz.github.io/content/draft/scheduling-1.md

 7. Collect IDs of any other system that may have finished into same list.
 8. For all systems from the just finished list, collect IDs of their dependents into a list.
-9. Decrement unsatisfied dependencies count of the dependents, once per mention in the list from step 8.
+9. Decrement unsatisfied dependencies counter of the dependents, once per mention in the list from step 8.
-If the count is zero, queue the dependent to run.
+If the counter reached zero, queue the dependent to run.
 10. Sort the list of queued systems in order of decreasing amount of dependents.
 11. Continue from step 3.